oj1o1/Resume-Application-Tracking-System-Using-Gemini/README.md

 Data tracking and analysis features.

 # Requirements
-Before setting up the project, ensure you have the following installed:
+Before setting up the project, ensure you have the following:

 Python 3.9 or later